sumeetg23/PROFQ/README.md

     --task
         (Required.)
 User specified task to perform.
-Input options are "changeidformat" OR "makeread2umi".
+Input options are "changeidformat" OR "makeread2umi" OR "demultiplex".
 Reform to script manual (--man option) for details.

     --read1fastq
         (Required.)
 Full path to the read 1 FASTQ file.